Gulls: information and advice

 General licences issued by Natural England and DEFRA (Department of Environment, Food and Rural Affairs) allow specific measures to be taken against species of birds on grounds which include the preservation of public health or public safety.

-If you think that gulls are posing a public health or public safety concern you can contact Natural England on 0845 601 4523.
+Contact Natural England on 0845 601 4523 if you think that gulls are posing a public health or public safety concern.

 Any action that is taken must be humane and the use of an inhumane method which could cause suffering to the birds would be illegal.
 Only the owner of a building or its occupier can take action against the gulls on it and only if those gulls are of the three species mentioned above.
 They may however give permission to someone to act on their behalf.
 Shooting is not encouraged, particularly in urban areas because of the risks to others and private property.
 If shooting does occur it must be carried out with reference to the Fire Arms Act 1968.